Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Model Predictive Controller Designs

 \section{Model Predictive Controller Designs}

 In this section, we present controller designs for the IPVA-integrated suspension system to further improve its performance.
-Specifically, we first exploit a nonlinear MPC approach based on the derived nonlinear dynamics.
-Furthermore, we develop a novel stochastic linearized MPC where we use a stochastically linearlized model that can accurately approximate the nonlinear dynamics while leading to much more efficient computations.
+Specifically, we first exploit a nonlinear MPC approach based on the derived nonlinear dynamics (subsection III-A).
+Furthermore, we develop a novel stochastic linearized MPC where we use a stochastically linearized model that can accurately approximate the nonlinear dynamics while leading to much more efficient computations (subsection III-B).